 High-demand suburbs for context.
 Same methodology as the yield ranking above.

-These suburbs yield less on long-term rental because buyers price in school quality, lot size, lifestyle amenity, and the expectation of capital growth, none of which produce monthly cash flow.
-For some of these suburbs, especially those near downtown, the Cleveland Clinic, or weekend-tourism corridors, the short-term rental strategy can lift effective yield meaningfully, though that depends on local zoning and registration rules.
+These suburbs yield less on long-term lease because buyers price in school quality, lot size, lifestyle amenity, and the expectation of capital growth, none of which produce monthly cash flow.
+For some of these suburbs, especially those near downtown, the Cleveland Clinic, or weekend-tourism corridors, the short-term rental strategy can lift effective yield, though that depends on local zoning and registration rules.
 Always verify whether short-term rentals are permitted in the specific ZIP before underwriting on those numbers.

 What the Ranking Doesn't Show